-Formerly the resident ensemble in the New England Conservatory’sProfessional String Quartet Training Program, the Ariel has won a number of international prizes including the Grand Prize at the 2006 Fischoff National Chamber Music Competition, and the Székely Prize for their performance of Bartók, as well as the overall Third Prize at the Banff International String Quartet Competition in 2007, the American Record Guide described the Ariel Quartet as “a consummate ensemble gifted with utter musicality and remarkable interpretive power” and called their performance of Beethoven’s Op.
-132 “the pinnacle of the competition.”
+Formerly the resident ensemble in the New England Conservatory’sProfessional String Quartet Training Program, the Ariel has won a number of prestigious international prizes including the Cleveland Quartet Award, the Grand Prize at the 2006 Fischoff National Chamber Music Competition, and the Székely Prize for their performance of Bartók, as well as the overall Third Prize at the Banff International String Quartet Competition.
+After that performance the American Record Guide described the Ariel Quartet as “a consummate ensemble gifted with utter musicality and remarkable interpretive power.”

-The Ariel Quartet has been mentored extensively by Itzhak Perlman, Paul Katz, Donald Weilerstein, Miriam Fried, Kim Kashkashian, and Martha Strongin Katz, among others, and spent a formative year in Basel, Switzerland, studying with Walter Levin, the founding first violinist of the LaSalle Quartet.
-The Quartet has received substantial scholarship support for the members’ studies in the United States from the America-Israel Cultural Foundation, Dov and Rachel Gottesman, and the Legacy Heritage Fund.
+a formative year in Switzerland for in-depth studies with Walter Levin, the founding first violinist of the LaSalle Quartet.
+The Quartet has received significant scholarship support for the members’ studies in the United States from the America-Israel Cultural Foundation, Dov and Rachel Gottesman, and the Legacy Heritage Fund.
 Most recently, they were awarded a substantial grant from The A.N. and Pearl G. Barnett Family Foundation.

-October 2015 - Please replace any previously dated biographical material.
-Do not edit without permission.
+June 2017 - Please do not edit without permission.